zippyy/myblog/content/post/white-ribbon-of-death/index.md

 +++
-author = "Nicholas Bennett"
+author = 'Nicholas Bennett'
-date = 2021-10-19T01:04:21Z
+date = '2021-10-19T01:04:21Z'
-description = ""
+description = ''
+featureImage = 'wrod.jpg'
-image = ""
+image = ''
-slug = "white-ribbon-of-death"
+slug = 'white-ribbon-of-death'
-title = "White Ribbon Of Death" featureImage = "wrod.jpg"
+title = 'White Ribbon Of Death'
 +++
 Okay this is not my normal post for this blog but its a passion of mine outside of tech so here we go!